Navelfuzz/reading-notes/201/class-02.md

 4. `&&` (logical and) ties two separate variables/conditions/objects together.
 This means you can write a function to sort of glue two separate variables together, or you can write a discrimination function that returns true only if both variables are present.
 Whereas `||` designates 'or' and only one of the variables/conditions/objects has to be 'true' or meet criteria.
 This is not an exclusive logical operator it can still find both as meeting criteria.g

 ___

-## Things I want to know more about

-Differences between JS terminology and that of C++